Naseband/SAMP-MissileStuff/CAMissiles/README.md

 	step - Step Distance (1.0 or greater recommended for fast Missiles)

-	jitter - Setting this to 0.01 will make the Missile "wobble" realistically.
+	jitter - Setting this to 0.01 will make the Missile "wobble" slightly.
 0.1 or greater will make the Missile go all around the place.

 	skill - Used for Homing Missiles.
 0.0 = straight line, 1.0 = instant turns.

 	down_force - Used for Artillery.

-	target_id, target_x, etc. - Depending on the target_type these have to be filled accordingly.
+	target_id, target_x, etc. - Used for Homing Missiles.
+Depending on the target_type these have to be filled accordingly.

 - IsValidMissile(id)